SwiftPackageIndex/SwiftPackageIndex-Server/README.md

 Use the logged `VERSION` for the `docker-compose` command.

-Note that this will launch quite a number of services defined in `docker-compose.yml`, including the services that continuously process packages.
+Note that this will launch quite a number of services defined in `app.yml`, including the services that continuously process packages.
 In order to limit this to just the Vapor app and the database, run

 ```
-env VERSION=... docker-compose up -d app db
+env VERSION=... docker-compose -f app.yml up -d server
 ```

-If you already have a database running on the host that you want to connect to from the app container, use `DATABASE_HOST=172.17.0.1` as the database host. `172.17.0.1` should be the host's IP address for docker services in general.